m0ru/bak/04_solution.md

 when you assign to a variable that reads the same, as a parent component's, you'll change the value there as well, causing (almost certainly unintended) consequences there.

-The \texttt{restrict} ensures that the directive is only used as html-tag.
+The `restrict` ensures that the directive is only used as html-tag.
 Usually it would also be usable as html-tag-property or even class.
-Unless you're doing something along the lines of \texttt{ng-click} (that sets up click-handlers on an arbitrary html-tag) I wouldn't recommend using the property and definitly would always advise against using directives via class names.
+Unless you're doing something along the lines of `ng-click` (that sets up click-handlers on an arbitrary html-tag) I wouldn't recommend using the property and definitly would always advise against using directives via class names.
 Neither of these is suited well for having inner html.

-Of the other options \texttt{bindToController}
-ensures that the controller is used as scope, thus avoiding to juggle two javascript-objects and wondering on which the data is. \texttt{controllerAs}
-binds exposes the controller to the template as \texttt{'self'} (in this case).
+Of the other options `bindToController` ensures that the controller is used as scope, thus avoiding to juggle two javascript-objects and wondering on which the data is. `controllerAs` binds exposes the controller to the template as `'self'` (in this case).

 \subsection{Routing}\label{routing}